Multilingual Machine Translation with Large Language Models: Empirical Results and Analysis: Introduction

 In this paper, we follow ICL paradigm and focus on studying LLMs in multilingual machine translation by answering two questions: 1) \textit{How LLMs perform MMT over massive languages?} 2) \textit{Which factors affect the performance of LLMs?}

-For the first question, we evaluate several popular LLMs: English-centric LLMs, including OPT~\cite{zhang2022opt}, LLaMA2~\cite{touvron2023llama}, Falcon~\cite{falcon40b} and multilingual LLMs, including XGLM~\cite{lin2022few}, BLOOMZ~\cite{scao2022bloom}, ChatGPT~\cite{openai2022chatgpt}, GPT-4~\cite{openai2023gpt4}, and consider 102 languages, 606 translation directions (202 English-centric directions, 202 French-centric directions and 202 Chinese-centric directions).
-Results show that the multilingual translation capabilities of LLMs are continually improving and GPT-4 reaches new performance height.
+For the first question, we evaluate several popular LLMs: English-centric LLMs, including OPT~\cite{zhang2022opt}, LLaMA2~\cite{touvron2023llama}, Falcon~\cite{falcon40b} and multilingual LLMs, including XGLM~\cite{lin2022few}, BLOOMZ~\cite{scao2022bloom}, ChatGPT~\cite{openai2022chatgpt}, GPT-4~\cite{openai2023gpt4}.
+We consider 102 languages and 606 translation directions (202 English-centric directions, 202 French-centric directions and 202 Chinese-centric directions).
+Results show that the multilingual translation capabilities of LLMs are continually involving and GPT-4 reaches new performance height.
 Compared with the widely-used supervised MMT system NLLB~\cite{costa2022no}, GPT-4 achieves higher performance on 40.91\% English-centric translation directions.
-But compared with the commercial translation system (Google Translator), LLMs still have a long way to go, particularly when it comes to low-resource languages.
-French-centric and Chinese-centric translation are more challenging for GPT-4 than English-centric translation, which further indicates its unbalanced capability across languages.
+But compared with the commercial translation system (Google Translate), LLMs still have a long way to go, particularly when it comes to low-resource languages.
+French-centric and Chinese-centric translation are also more challenging for GPT-4 than English-centric translation, which further indicates its unbalanced capability across languages.

 For the second question, we find some new working patterns.
-First, LLMs are able to perform translation even with unreasonable instructions if in-context learning exemplars are given.
+First, we discover that LLM can acquire translation ability in a resource-efficient way and generate moderate translation even on zero-resource languages.
+Second, LLMs are able to perform translation even with unreasonable instructions if in-context learning exemplars are given.
 However, if given mismatched translation pairs as in-context exemplars, LLMs fail to translate, which is similar to observations from concurrent studies~\citep{DBLP:journals/corr/abs-2303-03846}.
 This shows the importance of exemplars in ICL for machine translation.
-Second, we find that cross-lingual translation pairs can be surprisingly good exemplars for low-resource translation, even better than exemplars in the same language.
-Third, we discover that LLM can acquire translation ability in a resource-efficient way and generate moderate translation even on zero-resource languages.
+Third, we find that cross-lingual translation pairs can be surprisingly good exemplars for low-resource translation, even better than exemplars in the same language.
+The main contribution of this paper can be summarized below: \begin{itemize}[itemsep=1pt] \item We benchmark popular LLMs on MMT in 102 languages and 606 translation directions, covering English-centric, French-centric and Chinese-centric translation. \item We systematically compare the results of LLMs and three strong supervised baselines (M2M-100, NLLB, Google Translator) and reveal the gap between two translation paradigms. \item We find some new ICL working patterns of LLMs for MMT and discuss corresponding advantages and challenges. \end{itemize}